2017/18 Program Handbook

 Access Hours to Facilities

-Access to all SOM+D classrooms and facilities for SOM+D attending students is from time of confirmation of comprehensive training completion to the last day of semester (15 weeks).
+Access to all SOM+D classrooms and facilities for currently registered SOM+D students is from time of confirmation of comprehensive training completion to the last day of semester (15 weeks).

 Extended access after the last day of semester is determined on a case-by-case basis by the Coordinators, the Lead Technologist, and Chair of SOM+D. Any granting of extended access will be posted on facility doors.